PG1204/PG1204/README.md

 - 🔭 I’m currently working on developing my skills.
 P.S - Will never be satisfied with how much ever information I take into my head.
 - 🌱 I’m currently learning Data Science and Cloud Computing.
 - 📫 You can reach me at [my email](vidya0dhar@gmail.com)
-- 🏋️ Weight-Training and 📈 Investing are the two things I love most after my parents.
+- My hobbies #include <🏋️ Weight-Training and 📈 Investing>.